debbysa/service-vtc/README.md

 ## Quick Start

-This is example to implement service-billfazz in Javascript:
+This is example to implement service-vtc in Javascript:

 ```bash
 const {